halfhelix/playbook/operations/tools-systems.md

 *Zeplin*
 Zeplin is the tool we use to hand off design specs from designer to developer.
 Zeplin outlines designs by generating dimensions, colors, fonts, and other details from design files to make development easier.

-## Development Tools
-Here are the tools for building the web front- and back-end of our projects.

-*BitBucket*
-BitBucket stores all our version of a project code.
-Aside from acting as the central hub for our code, it also acts as a backup incase anything were to happen to a project server or developers computer.
-All public repositories should have an up-to-date README.md file.

-*GitHub*

 ## Design
 These help us build mockups and prototypes to share ideas with clients and inform development.